tim-mcdonnell/ncaa-prediction-model/docs/development/testing.md

 1. **Prioritize Test Development**: Focus on test creation before implementation
 2. **Use Tests as Specifications**: Tests serve as living documentation of expected behavior
-3. **Document as You Go**: Include documentation in each TDD phase
-4. **Break Changes into Small Units**: Implement one test at a time to ensure focused progress
+3. **Break Changes into Small Units**: Implement one test at a time to ensure focused progress
-5. **Don't Skip Refactoring**: Take time to improve code and documentation after tests pass
+4. **Don't Skip Refactoring**: Take time to improve code after tests pass
-6. **Review Test Coverage**: Regularly check for gaps in test coverage
+5. **Review Test Coverage**: Regularly check for gaps in test coverage

 ### Balancing Efficiency with Control